Myrrh Essential Oil

 - Consistency and Colour: Thin to medium and pale yellow

 - Shelf Life: Once opened, store in a cool dark place and use within 12 months.

-Not suitable during pregnancy.
+For external use only.
 Suitable in massage blends for normal skin.
 For external use only.
 Do not use undiluted on the skin.
 Avoid contact with sensitive areas, such as eyes.
 Keep out of reach of children.
 Do not use essential oils on children under 5 years old.
 Consult your healthcare professional before using essential oils during pregnancy.
+Myrrh is not recommended for use during pregnancy.
 Best kept in a cool dry place.
 Naturally occurring allergens: Linalool.